 If you or your child were recently detained anywhere in Collin County for an alleged juvenile crime, it is in your best interest to make sure that you have legal representation.
 Law Offices of Richard C. McConathy aggressively defends alleged juvenile offenders in McKinney, Frisco, Allen, Plano, and many surrounding areas of Collin County.

-Plano criminal defense lawyers Richard McConathy and Brian Bolton can fight to possibly get your criminal charges reduced or dismissed.
+Criminal defense lawyer Richard McConathy can fight to possibly get your criminal charges reduced or dismissed.
 Call (469) 304-3422 or submit an online contact form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.